Imaad-0055/Coding-week_gr7_PREDICTING-HEART-FAILURE-RISK-WITH-EXPLAINABLE-ML-SHAP-/README.md

   ---

-## Heart Failure Risk Prediction Web App: highly upgraded app
+## Heart Failure Risk Prediction Web App: advanced app

 This application is designed to help healthcare professionals predict the risk of mortality in patients with heart failure.
 By inputting clinical data such as age, ejection fraction, serum creatinine, and more, users can predict the risk of mortality for a specific patient, analyze trends over time, and track patient history.